jobe-m/ownkeepass/README.md

 *   One default keepass file is loaded on application start
 *   Default keepass file can be changed in the keepass application settings
 *   Database settings adjustable like master password, encryption algorithm and key transformation rounds
+*   Search keepass entries in whole database

 TODO
 ----

 *   Port Keepass backend from Qt4 (N9 version) to Qt5 [Done]
 *   Adapt old N9 QML source code to use [Sailfish Silica components][2] and bring the application up on the Sailfish emulator with all features from the N9 version [Done]
-*   Implement search functionality [currently ongoing]
+*   Implement search functionality [Done]
-*   Add some more fancy UI elements like icons for Keepass groups and entries, etc.
+*   Add some more fancy UI elements like icons for Keepass groups and entries, cover page, application icon, etc. [currently ongoing]
+*   Add copy'n'paste username and password funktionality to Cover Page
-*   Post some screenshots :D
+*   Post some screenshots and publish review on my homepage tisno.de :D
+*   Implement locking of database after some time of inactivity
+*   Prepare for first Release on Jolla Harbor :)

 That's it for now.
-I will update things here when I have more news to share :)

-12-Nov-2013
+Can't wait until I get my Jolla phone :)

+20-Nov-2013

 Copyright 2013 Marko Koschak.
 Licensed under GPLv2.
 See LICENSE for more info.